golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/using-app-keys.md

 ---
-description: Using app-key
+description: Using app-keys
-title: Using app-key
+title: Using app-keys
 ---

-# JS Task API Examples: using app-key
+# JS Task API Examples: using app-keys

+## Introduction

+This example will show you the different ways of using different sorts of app-keys when requesting.

 {% alert level="info" %}